willWallace-RIT/blockchain-logey-blocks/README.md

 #paraphrased from chatgpt but mostly quoted as base code for a poc.
 # 🧱 Lego Chain Blocks

-> A system forged in chaos, refined under pressure, and absolutely started by my ass during wartime.
+> A system forged in chaos, refined under pressure, and absolutely started by chatgpts a#$ during wartime.

 ---